-The individual components in Fig. 1 are detailed by Day et al. [1].
+The individual components in Figure 1 are detailed by Day et al. [1].
 A summary of the items and their groupings for the scenario analysis in this paper is given briefly as follows:

-- Gas Distribution Control and Monitoring (GDCM): this is represented by the associated block in Fig. 1.
-GDCM takes gas from direct internal recycling or gas storage or INTL and sends it to the torus fuelling systems. - Torus Pumping: this system block considers 'Fuel Separation,' 'DIRL Vacuum Pumping, and 'INTL Vacuum Pumping'' blocks in Fig. 1.
-The pumping system block includes pumping for direct recycling, initial fuel separation, and pumping a fraction of the exhaust stream to further exhaust processing. - Exhaust Processing System (EPS): this group includes the 'Exhaust Processing' and 'PEG Storage' in Fig. 1.
-This system block liberates any hydrogen isotopes (Q2) bound in impurities, separates Q2 from plasma enhancement gases (PEGs).
-The PEGs are sent for storage,
+- Gas Distribution Control and Monitoring (GDCM): this is represented by the associated block in Figure 1.
+GDCM takes gas from direct internal recycling or gas storage or INTL and sends it to the torus fuelling systems. - Torus Pumping: this system block considers 'Fuel Separation,' 'DIRL Vacuum Pumping, and 'INTL Vacuum Pumping'' blocks in Figure 1.
+The pumping system block includes pumping for direct recycling, initial fuel separation, and pumping a fraction of the exhaust stream to further exhaust processing. - Exhaust Processing System (EPS): this group includes the 'Exhaust Processing' and 'PEG Storage' in Figure 1.
+This system block liberates any Q2 bound in impurities, separates hydrogen isotopes (Q2) from plasma enhancement gases